Current Board of Trustees and Library Director

 Return to Top

-Regular Board Meetings are held on the third Tuesday of each month at 7 PM in the Centerville Library Conference Room unless otherwise noted and are open to the public.
+Regular Board Meetings are usually held on the third Tuesday of each month at 7 PM in the Centerville Library Conference Room unless otherwise noted and are open to the public.
+Special Board Meetings may be called periodically throughout the year and are posted when called.
 If you wish to speak at a regular meeting, complete this request form and return it to the Centerville Library 24 hours in advance of the meeting.

 Board Meeting Minutes